 We celebrated my son’s first birthday in Potrero Hill at our neighborhood park that has sweeping views of the San Francisco city skyline and bay.
 That’s how and why we came up with the theme of having a cityscape first birthday for our city boy.

 It was a gorgeous day (almost a little too hot!) and all our friends and family came to celebrate.
 My husband and I woke up early (I dragged my butt out of bed at 5am) to make sandwiches and get the party together.
 Our son is an early riser so as expected, he was awake right at 6am.
-He was born at 6:16am so that’s my theory for why he wakes so early.
+He was born in the early morning so that’s my theory for why he wakes so early.
 We sang him happy birthday and he wallowed in the attention.
 But a birthday isn’t a birthday unless a few tears are shed.
 He made sure of that!
 By mid-morning he was howling and luckily he zonked out for a nice long nap.

 Meanwhile, by the time the party started, I had sweated all my make-up off, changed from boots to flip flops and my curled hair was wavy-ish.
 It was worth every sweat drop and tear that day.
 I didn’t take all the pictures I had wanted or hoped, but what I missed in pictures I have tenfold in memories.